nlohmann/json/doc/mkdocs/docs/api/macros/index.md

 # Macros

+!!! note

+    This page is under construction.
+See the [macro overview page](../../features/macros.md) until then.

 Some aspects of the library can be configured by defining preprocessor macros before including the `json.hpp` header.

 - [`JSON_ASSERT(x)`](json_assert.md)